top of page

 Today is the first day of the Feast of Tabernacles, which is also known as the Feast of Ingathering, or Sukkot.
 This is one of the three feasts of the year where the Law requires that all Jewish men appear before the Lord at the place He chooses for His name to be honored, and bring offerings.

 For seven days during the Feast of Tabernacles, Israelites are instructed to live in tents or booths, called sukkot, similar to the ones their ancestors lived in during their forty years in the wilderness.
-This reminds God’s people of how the Lord had delivered their ancestors out of Egypt with a mighty hand and an outstretched arm, with miraculous signs and wonders, and how He defeated their enemies in the heart of the sea.
+This reminds God’s people of how the Lord had delivered their ancestors out of Egypt with a mighty hand and an outstretched arm, with miraculous signs and wonders, and how He buried their enemies in the bottom of the sea.

 This Feast takes place at the time of the ingathering of the harvest and extravagant daily offerings are to be brought to the Lord.
-No ordinary work is permitted on the first day or the last day of the Feast, in addition to any regular Sabbaths.
+No ordinary work is permitted on the first day or the last day of the Feast, in addition to regular Sabbaths.
 It is a time of great rejoicing before the Lord for the promises He keeps and the harvest He gives so bountifully in the Promised Land.
 Consider the comparison between wilderness manna and a bountiful harvest in the Promised Land.
 This is cause for great rejoicing!

 Traditionally, though not practiced everywhere, Jews read the Book of Ecclesiastes on the Shabbat of the Feast of Tabernacles.
 The other portion read is Ezekiel 38-39, about the war of Gog & Magog.
-These scriptures spur reflection and remembrance that this world is nothing but vanity and our purpose and duty is to fear God and keep His commandments, even through the final battle between good and evil, until Messiah comes to establish the Kingdom of God on the earth.
+These scriptures spur reflection and remembrance that this world is nothing but vanity and our duty is to fear God and keep His commandments, even through the final battle between good and evil, until Messiah comes to establish the Kingdom of God on the earth.

 John 7:14-24 - 14 About the middle of the feast Jesus went up into the temple and began teaching.
 15 The Jews therefore marveled, saying, "How is it that this man has learning, when he has never studied?"
 16 So Jesus answered them, "My teaching is not mine, but his who sent me.
 17 If anyone's will is to do God's will, he will know whether the teaching is from God or whether I am speaking on my own authority.
 18 The one who speaks on his own authority seeks his own glory; but the one who seeks the glory of him who sent him is true, and in him there is no falsehood.
 19 Has not Moses given you the law?
 Yet none of you keeps the law.
 Why do you seek to kill me?"
 20 The crowd answered, "You have a demon!
 Who is seeking to kill you?"
 21 Jesus answered them, "I did one work, and you all marvel at it.
 22 Moses gave you circumcision (not that it is from Moses, but from the fathers), and you circumcise a man on the Sabbath.
 23 If on the Sabbath a man receives circumcision, so that the law of Moses may not be broken, are you angry with me because on the Sabbath I made a man's whole body well?
 24 Do not judge by appearances, but judge with right judgment."